chadguo/VerticalViewPager/README.md

 ## How does it work?

 Use ViewPager's fake drag feature and View.OnTouchListener to manage the touch event.
-Works well with RecyclerView and ListView, though i havn't test it with other View, but i believe it will work too.
-Feel free to use it with other View.
+Works well with RecyclerView and ListView, currently not support TextView or ImageView as child directly, but you can put everything into RecyclerView and ListView.

 Implementation:
   * DummyViewPager override the onInterceptTouchEvent method and return false, dispatch touch events to it's children;